BbIKTOP/M.2-key-M-to-wifi/README.md

 ## Parts and components:

 For USB connection, ordinary 4 pins surface mount JST 1mm pitch conector is used.
 For WiFi module, Apple Airport surface mount connector is used.
 Both are available for purchase in online stores.
-The proposed schematic uses LDO to produce 3v3 from USB 5v, as buck converter can make unwanted EMI that could potentially affect PCI-E bus or wireless communications.
-1.2 A 3v3 LDO, like LDL1117S33R, is used, but other LDOs in SOT-223 package, as AMS1117, would work fine as well.
+The proposed schematic uses LDO to produce 3v3 from USB 5v, as buck converter can make unwanted EMI, that could potentially affect PCI-E bus or wireless communications.
+1.2 A 3v3 LDO, like LDL1117S33R, is used, but any other 3v3 LDO in SOT-223 package, like AMS1117, will work fine as well.

 ![Schematic](m2_to_apple.schematic.png)